GuihengSI/guihengsi.github.io/_pages/about.md

   * **Data-Driven Evaluation of Urban Residential Spaces:** developing algorithmic frameworks and models based on multi-source urban data to support residential space evaluation, inform design and policy decisions, and advance sustainable and equitable urban renewal.

-  * **Urban Spatial Design and Residents' Perceptions and Behaviors:** examining how users perceive and interact with urban spaces through empirical studies, and identifying design-related factors to support more responsive and evidence-informed decisions.
+  * **Urban Spatial Design and Residents' Perceptions and Behaviors:** examining how users perceive and interact with urban spaces through empirical studies, and identifying design-related factors to support more responsive and evidence-informed design strategies.

-  * **Pre-design Programming and Post-Occupancy Evaluation in Architecture and Urban Design:** advancing the development of theories and methods related to pre-design programming and post-occupancy evaluation, to support more well-informed practices across the full life cycle.
+  * **Programming and Post-Occupancy Evaluation in Architecture and Urban Design:** advancing the development of theories and methods related to pre-design programming and post-occupancy evaluation, to support more well-informed practices across the full life cycle.